 Rhiannon Osborne Tonner is a fourth year Natural Sciences student at UCL.
-She spent one month in Bali on Start Me Up’s Startup UX Internship Program in Bali.
+She spent one month in Bali on Start Me Up’s UX Remote Internship Program.

 I used to think remote working was for two kinds of people: coders and influencers.
 The rest of us, I assumed, had no options to pick from when it came to working remotely.

 Then I went on the Start Me Up program (a program which offers recent graduates remote work experience) which opened my eyes to the multicoloured world of remote working.

 Remote working is so much more than coding and Instagram.
 While working out of co-working spaces in Bali, I’ve met people who are working in areas I didn’t think it’d be possible to work remotely.

 I have come into contact with people on journeys I could never have imagined.